Early Danel & Cie,

 eyes, feathered brows, pierced ears with wood and composition jointed

-Bébé, Bébé Français and a black Bébé Français, all of
+Bébé, Bébé Français and black Bébé Français, all of

 which are high quality.
 Guépratte registered the trade name Bébé